callbacked/keyless-gpt-wrapper-api/README.md

 # Setting Up

-If you want to use this API with speech generation functionality, [follow this setup guide](https://github.com/callbacked/keyless-gpt-wrapper-api/wiki/Setting-Up-(With-TTS-Endpoint))
+If you want to use this API WITH speech generation functionality, [follow this setup guide](https://github.com/callbacked/keyless-gpt-wrapper-api/wiki/Setting-Up-(With-TTS-Endpoint))

-If you want to use this API as-is without speech generation functionality, [follow this setup guide](https://github.com/callbacked/keyless-gpt-wrapper-api/wiki/Setting-Up-(Without-TTS-Endpoint))
+If you want to use this API as-is WITHOUT speech generation functionality, [follow this setup guide](https://github.com/callbacked/keyless-gpt-wrapper-api/wiki/Setting-Up-(Without-TTS-Endpoint))

 ## Sending requests